Passivation and Pickling

 Q: I have customers that ask for their stainless-steel valves to be pickled and I have others who ask for them to be passivated.
-Some customers ask for both treatments to be performed.
-Why do customers want these treatments?
-What are the differences between the two?
-Is it advantageous to perform both treatments on the same part?

 A: Stainless steels readily create a protective passive surface film when exposed to oxygen-containing environments (such as air or moisture).
 Chromium in the steel reacts with oxygen in the environment to form a chromium oxide protective layer that is chemically inactive.
 Surface impurities (such as dirt, grease, free iron, oxide scale, etc.) from part manufacturing processes can interfere with the formation of this protective oxide film.

 Pickling and passivating are both chemical cleaning methods used to remove impurities from the surface of stainless-steel parts and allow oxygen to interact with the stainless-steel surface more uniformly.
 The degree of cleanliness required on a surface depends on the application.
 Some applications such as food-handling, pharmaceutical or high-purity water require surfaces with very high levels of cleanliness to ensure their process streams are not contaminated with impurities that might be present from the part manufacturing process.